maxxiimo/the-front-end-manifesto/chp7-susy.md

 ### Grid Helper

-To help you identify the breakpoint you are working in add the div `.rwd-marker` directly under the `<body>` tag along with the styles below.
+To help you identify which breakpoints are being utilized and when add the div `.rwd-marker` directly under the `<body>` tag along with the styles below.
 This helper produces a numerical color-coded identifier:
 <br>
 <br>
 <br>